psychemedia/storytelling-notes/stories-n-harp/mabinogion-2-branwens-lament.md

 # Mabinogion 2 — Branwen's Lament

-*A shortened, shortened retelling, cutting down the second branch of the Mabinogion, and casting it as Brawnwen's Tale.*
+*A partial retelling of the first half of the Second Branch of the mabinogion, casting it as Branwen's Tale.*

 Sung verses originally from *The Foxglove Trio*'s ["Branwen"](https://thefoxglovetrio.bandcamp.com/track/branwen).

 ---

 There once was a time when the Island of the Mighty — mainland Great Britain as we know it today — was ruled from Wales by a giant of a man: Bendigeidfran, son of Llyr, also known as Brân, or Bran the Blessed, or in English, as the Blessed Crow.
 For in Welsh, Brân means "raven", or "crow".
-No ship could carry him, no house could give him shelter, and, as you mioght expect, the rulers of the other kingdoms sought allegiance, rather than war, with him.
+No ship could carry him, no house could give him shelter, and, as you might expect, the rulers of the other kingdoms sought allegiance, rather than war, with him.

 Now, Bran had a sister, Branwen, whose name means "white crow"; and there were none so fair as her, not in this world, nor in ay other.